BVLC/caffe/docs/tutorial/net_layer_blob.md

       top: "loss"
     }

-The Net explains its initialization as it goes:
+Model initialization is handled by `Net::Init()`.
+The initialization mainly does two things: scaffolding the overall DAG by creating the blobs and layers (for C++ geeks: the network will retain ownership of the blobs and layers during its lifetime), and calls the layers' `SetUp()` function.
+It also does a set of other bookkeeping things, such as validating the correctness of the overall network architecture.
+Also, during initialization the Net explains its initialization by logging to INFO as it goes:

     I0902 22:52:17.931977 2079114000 net.cpp:39] Initializing net from parameters:
     name: "LogReg"